clncln1/node-ntlm-client/README.md

 #### request(options)

 A convenience function that tries to authenticate against a given URL using the `request` module.
+If NTLM is not supported, it will fallback to Basic Auth.

 * Arguments
   * `options` an object holding below options for the authentication process: